-35 Firthfield Sturton Lane Of historic value is this 200 years old house on Sturton Lane 36 No. 27 Lidgett Lane The front of this house has architectur al features and also historically interesting is the Blue Plaque on the right-hand (from the road) side wall of the extension.
+19 Diamon d Jubilee Garden Aberford Road England's first World Peace Flame was inaugurated 28 April, 2017 in an attractive and specially developed garden.
+The Peace Flame was built into a replica miner's lamp, thereby preserving a link with Garforth's mining past.
+It is now associated with ongoing peace initiatives in Garforth.
+20 No. 27 Lidgett Lane The front of this house has architectural features and also historically interesting is the Blue Plaque on the right-hand (from the road) side wall of the extension.
 It isn't visible in the main view.
-37 Old Council Offices Main Street Nisalocal Nisalocal This architectural embellishment is on what were originally two Victorian dwellinghouses.
+21 Old Council Offices Main Street This architectural embellishment is on what were originally two Victorian dwelling-houses.
 They were modified and embellished in 1924 when they became the Council Offices.
-The ground floor, in its original configuration, was used as the Library while the new Library and One-stop Centre was being built across the street.
-(The ground floor is 21st century)
+The ground floor, in its original configuration, was used as the Library while the new Library and On-stop Centre was being built across the street.
+(The ground floor is 21 st century)

-38 Beulah Cottage 1899 No 1 Coupland Road Of Historic interest is this dated building.
+22 Beulah Cottage 1899 No.1 Coupland Road Of Historic interest is this dated building.
 This date appears to be authentic.
 Coupland Road was not named on the 1890 OS.
-It was locally known as Army Lane because the Salvation Army Barracks was there, but it is named on a slightly later map.
-39 Sharon Cottage 1899 No 31 Coupland Road BAARIN COTABLE A. 1876 G. Also of Historic interest is this dated building.
+It was locally known as Army Lane because the Salvation Army Barracks was there but it is named on a slightly later map.
+23 Sharon Cottage 1899 , No 31 Coupland Road Also of Historic interest is this dated building.
 This date appears to be authentic.
-Coupland Road was a Victorian development of over 60 terraced houses.
-The characteristic style of brickwork, eave brackets and stone lintels can be seen.
-Many of the original multi-pot chimney stacks remain.
-40 Nos.
+Coupland Road was not named on the 1890 OS.
+It was locally known as Army Lane because the Salvation Army Barracks was there but it is named on a slightly later map.
+24 Nos.
 1 - 25 Strawberry Avenue Interesting architecturally because of decorative brickwork and historically as they are Victorian.
 Note how the decorative brickwork is 'stepped' to accommodate the incline of the road.
 The fields in which these houses were built were formerly used for growing strawberries.
-41 Victorian upper floors of present- day shops.
-Potential Local Heritage Area Northern end of Main Street RECUGITON'S BRIDALS Angele's Role Angele's Role CAROCKIH CANTON FLAVOUR Chinese & Thai Oque 7 4999 The AMOUNT IN A been modernised, there are many remaining old features of the upper floors including decorative brickwork and gables.
+25 Victorian upper floors of present day shops.
+Potential Local Heritage Area Northern end of Main Street Although the ground floor levels have remaining old features of the upper floor been modernised, there are many cors including decorative brickwork and gables.
 Notice that all these buildings have a common feature in the brickwork brackets to the eaves.
-The Library and One Stop Centre has modern architectural merit.
-A well-known landmark seen on entering the Main Street from the south, it signals the start of the main, busy shopping area.

-Section 3 - Historic merit
+Section 3 Historic merit